 - UMBC Core Facilities: exist to provide research expensive research to the campus community which would otherwise be out of reach of individual investigators or departments.

-- if you lead another campus resource which would like to be listed here, please email firstname.lastname@example.org.
+- if you lead another campus resource which you would like to be listed here, please email firstname.lastname@example.org.

 UMBC Departments Expressing an Interest in Interdisciplinary Collaborations: